|

 Appraisal Subject Matter Electives 20 Hours**

+**Class hours may be obtained only where: (1) the minimum length of the educational offering is at least 15 hours; and (2) the individual successfully completes a proctored, closed-book final examination pertinent to that educational offering.
 If you are a registered trainee and wish to upgrade to general certification then you may satisfy the

 educational requirements for the Certified General credential by completing the following additional